Schild equation: Concept

 This equation is linear with respect to $\log_{10}[\ce{B}]$, allowing for easy construction of graphs without computations.
 This was particular valuable before the use of computers in pharmacology became widespread.
-The y-intercept of the equation represents the negative logarithm of $K_B$ and can be used to quantify the strength of the antagonist.
+The x-intercept (where log_{10}(r-1)=0) of the graph represents the negative logarithm of $K_B$ and can be used to quantify the affinity of the antagonist.

 These experiments must be carried out on a very wide range (therefore the logarithmic scale) as the mechanisms differ over a large scale, such as at high concentration of drug.

 The fitting of the Schild plot to observed data points can be done with regression analysis.

 Schild regression for ligand binding

 Although most experiments use cellular response as a measure of the effect, the effect is, in essence, a result of the binding kinetics; so, in order to illustrate the mechanism, ligand binding is used.
 A ligand A will bind to a receptor R according to an equilibrium constant :